kaushal07wick/Grene-Counter-Drone/README.md

-# Grene-Counter-Drone
-# FastPlanner using Octomap
+# Grene-Counter-Drone using FastPlanner and Octomap

 Download mavros, mavlink and Px4-Autopilot from their respective Github repo